 We work diligently to meet the needs and aspirations of our students by offering a unique educational experience that combines rigorous academic scholarship with opportunities for leadership development through community and campus engagement.
 A few of our signature program opportunities include:

 We offer up to four WGS Graduate Assistantships each year in innovative campus and community-based projects; graduate assistants typically complete up to 20 hours of weekly service to the department in exchange for a tuition waiver and stipend.
-In addition, we have a partnership with the Center for Intercultural Programs that offers a paid assistantship with tuition waivers each year for a WGS graduate student.
 We also assist graduate students in seeking other employment and assistantship opportunities across the university.

 This unpaid internship offers students the opportunity to enroll in an Independent Study (Teaching Internship), and work with a WGS faculty member as a Teaching Assistant for one of our undergraduate courses.
 For additional information, please see our